Empower Cash Account 2023 Review

 Your search for a new savings accounts may yield a long list of options.

-One of them is the Personal Capital Cash account.
+One of them is the Empower Cash account.

-If you didn't already know, Personal Capital is the company behind one of the very popular personal finance management tools available.
+If you didn't already know, Empower is the company behind one of the very popular personal finance management tools available.

 The company partnered with various banks to offer a savings alternative -- and it's very attractive when you look at the interest rate.

 Like many accounts out there, the Empower Cash account has other perks in addition to some shortcomings.

 If you’re looking for a new way to manage your cash, find out whether this account is the right alternative to a typical savings account.
 You can also check out our list of Best Savings Account Rates found here.

 When shopping for a savings account, interest plays a big (if not the biggest) role in your decision.

 And like many people, you want to earn the highest rate possible.

 For that matter, the Empower Cash account is an excellent choice if you’re on the hunt for a higher yield.